MFA Overview

 Graduate Assistantships

-A full-time assistantship is 20 hours per week and pays $12,000 per academic year.
-You will receive your contract one semester in advance outlining their assistantship obligations and supervisor(s).
+A full-time assistantship is 20 hours per week and pays $14,000 per academic year.
+You will receive your contract one semester in advance outlining the assistantship obligations and supervisor(s).

 Studio art teaching assistantships are awarded to students once you have successfully completed 18 hours (6 classes) of studio art (ART) coursework.
-Prior to teaching you will complete either a course focused on art and design pedagogy, or complete a semester of observation and mentorship to prepare you for teaching.
+Prior to teaching you will complete a course focused on art and design pedagogy and mentorship to prepare you for teaching.

 During your assistantship, you will receive a mid-point and final evaluation from your supervisor for each assignment/position.
 If there are any issues with your performance, your supervisor and/or the Graduate Programs Director will meet with you to discuss them.
 If you do not meet the requirements of your assistantship, do not complete the required hours of work, or are unprofessional you may not receive an assignment the following semester.